m12Passarini/Reaction-Training/README.md

 # Reaction-Training

 A simple and functional website for training your reaction time.
-With this tool, you can easily control your rhythm, time, and options to improve your reflexes.
+With this tool, you can easily **control your rhythm, time, and options to improve your reflexes.**

 Initially, this website was designed for training alone, without any special equipment—just using your phone, tablet, or any device with internet access.

+---
 ![Project Screen](img/Screenprint.jpeg)

 ## Features